rcestep/rcestep.github.io/desktop/desktop.md

   * Making sure users that need to be in the sudoers file are in there while also setting permissions on file shares and folders to keep the unauthorized out
   * Commands such as chmod and chown configure the rights and priviledges of the users' access to files
   * Using Samba to share files from Linux to Windows in the case of files needing shared between different Operating Systems
+  * Scripting for bash to create users on a local machine.
+The executed script creates a user by reading the arguments given for the command and generates a random password through a SHA256 checksum sequence for added security and shortens the password to a 12 character password.
+It then creates the user with the deseignated password and forces the user on first login to change their password.

+Click [here](https://rcestep.github.io/bashscripting) to see my bash scripts that I created both in a bash course I went through and some other personal handy scripts I made for ease-of-use.

 ### Domain Configurations
 #### Windows Server